KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 To begin, let one introduce how the graph is created.

-There are two way to create a graph:
+There are two ways to create a graph:

-* first, by taking a *Social Profile*, which is the result of aggregating all the profiles of preferences with a given aggregation procedure, and, then, relating each pair *x* and *y* of node accordingly to how each *Option*( represented, here, as a node ) is related to its adversaries through the aggregation procedure.
+* first, by taking a *Social Profile*, which is the result of aggregating all the profiles of preferences with a given aggregation procedure, and, then, relating each pair *x* and *y* of node accordingly to their relation, which is the result of the aggregation procedure.

 * second, by creating *edges* between nodes according to wether one alternative beats its adversary or not in the Rank.
 I.e., if, for any pair *( a, b )* in the **Social Ranking**, if *a* beats *b*, then, one edge ***from*** *a* to *b* will be created.

-Also, each node in the graph will hold information of how many and which node it beats, it is beaten by, and it is equal to.
+Also, each node in the graph will hold information of how many and which nodes it beats, it is beaten by, and it is equal to.

 Graphs can show more directly how are alternatives related to each other, also, cycles are easier to spot with graphs!